-NOVEL MUST BE PURCHASED (not borrowed from the library) AS IT WILL BE USED IN CLASS
+NOVEL MUST BE PURCHASED (not borrowed from the library) AS IT WILL BE USED IN CLASS IN THE FALL

 While you read, focus on the CHARACTERIZATION of William.
-Ask yourself these questions as you read:
+Ask yourself these questions as you read and take notes in the margins of your book or on sticky notes in that spot.
+Highlight portions of the text that demonstrate his character development: